dhruvel/ros2_ws/README.md

-# RTABMap Integration with ASCAM HP60C RGBD Camera
+# RTABMap Integration with ASCAM HP60C RGBD Camera & LDROBOT D500 LiDAR Kit

 A complete guide for integrating the ASCAM HP60C RGBD camera with RTABMap for real-time SLAM (Simultaneous Localization and Mapping) in ROS 2.